A Fourier Analytical Approach to Estimation of Smooth Functions in Gaussian Shift Model: Introduction

-We consider a given function $f$ which belongs to the inhomogeneous Besov space $B_{\infty,1}^s(\RR^d)$ with $s$ being a characterization of its smoothness.
-According to the well known Littlewood-Paley decomposition, for any $f\in B_{\infty,1}^s(\RR^d)$ with $s\geq 0$, $f$ can be well approximated by a function series $f^N:= \sum_{j=0}^N f_j$ in the space of tempered distributions $\mathcal{S}'(\RR^d)$.
-Especially, $\sum_{j=0}^Nf_j$ converges to $f$ uniformly in $\RR^d$.
-Based on the fruitful idea of Littlewood-Paley theory and the seminal work by A. N. Kolmogorov \cite{kolmogorov1950unbiased} on unbiased estimation, we construct a new estimator in Section \ref{section: estimator} via a Fourier analytical approach and define it as
+We consider a given smooth function $f$ whose smoothness is characterized by a Besov-type norm $\|\cdot\|_{s,\infty,1}$.
+Based on the fruitful idea of Littlewood-Paley theory and the seminal work by A. N. Kolmogorov~\cite{kolmogorov1950unbiased} on unbiased estimation, we construct a new estimator in Section~\ref{section: estimator} via a Fourier analytical approach and define it as

-where $\mathcal{F}f^N$ denotes the Fourier transformation of $f^N$ and $\Omega$ denotes its support.
+where $i=\sqrt{-1}$, $\mathcal{F}f$ denotes the Fourier transformation of $f$, and $\Omega \subset \{ \bzeta \in \RR^d : \|\bzeta\|\leq R \}$ is a truncated region in the frequency domain.
 The new estimator is easy to implement and can be widely used in practice since it deals with Fourier transform data.
 For instance, Fourier transform is used widely throughout medical imaging where its applications include: determining the spatial resolution of imaging systems, spatial localisation in magnetic resonance imaging, analysis of Doppler ultrasound signals, and image filtering in emission and transmission computed tomography.
-An immediate implication following the construction of $g(\bx)$ is that $g(\bx)$ is an unbiased estimator of $f(\btheta)$ when $f$ is an entire function of exponential type.
-In Section \ref{section:bias}, we show that for a general $f\in B_{\infty,1}^s(\RR^d)$, the bias of $g(\bx)$ is
+An immediate implication following the construction of $g(\bar{\bx})$ is that $g(\bar{\bx})$ is an unbiased estimator of $f(\btheta)$ when $f$ is an entire function of exponential type.
+In Section~\ref{section:bias}, we show that for a general $f$ with smoothness index $s$, the bias of $g(\bar{\bx})$ is bounded by

-In Section \ref{section: concentration_remainder} we show that when the operator norm of the Hessian function $\|\nabla^2 g\|_{op}$ is properly controlled,

-given $0<\sigma<1$.
-Despite the important role $\|\nabla^2 g\|_{op}$ plays in bounding the MSE, it depends on the shape of the support $\Omega$ of $\mathcal{F}f^N$ that can vary for different functions $f$.
-In Section \ref{section: Hessian}, we derive a uniform bound on $\|\nabla^2 g\|_{op}$ and show that when the problem resides in a moderately high dimensional setting where non-trivial bias correction is needed, namely $\alpha \in (1/2,1)$, $\|\nabla^2 g\|_{op}$ is uniformly bounded, thus